Biden attorney: no classified documents found in search of Delaware beach house | Politics

 Materials were previously found at his home in Wilmington, Delaware, and at a Washington office he used during the time between his service as vice president under Barack Obama and his presidential election.
 Biden's personal attorney, Bob Bauer, said in a statement that Wednesday's search took place from 8:30 a.m. to noon in "coordination and cooperation with the president's attorneys" and had been planned.

 "No documents with classified markings were found," Bauer said.
 "Consistent with the process in Wilmington, the DOJ took for further review some materials and handwritten notes that appear to relate to his time as Vice President."
-A source confirmed that the search was conducted by the FBI, which is part of the Justice Department.
+The search was conducted by the FBI, which is part of the Justice Department.

 The issue has created a political headache for Biden, who is expected to announce a re-election campaign in the coming weeks or months.
-It has stripped him and fellow Democrats of a weapon against former President Donald Trump, who also had classified documents found at his home.
-Trump has launched his own re-election campaign and could face Biden in the 2024 general election.
+It has stripped him and fellow Democrats of a political weapon to use against former President Donald Trump, who also had classified documents found at his home.
+Trump has said on social media, without providing evidence, that he declassified the records, though his attorneys have declined to repeat that assertion in court filings.
+He has launched his own re-election campaign and could face Biden in the 2024 general election.

 Bauer said earlier on Wednesday that the Department of Justice chose to do the search without advance notice to the public.
 "Under DOJ's standard procedures, in the interests of operational security and integrity, it sought to do this work without advance public notice, and we agreed to cooperate," he said.
 "The search today is a further step in a thorough and timely DOJ process we will continue to fully support and facilitate."